edemond/abstract/README.md

 # Abstract

 Circa 2014.
 This is an attempt to build a language and interpreter for music composition.
+The core idea was that the abstractive power of programming languages could be a tool for more quickly exploring and composing musical material.
-The core idea was to create musical "contexts" by accreting bits of harmonic and rhythmic information in a short expression, and then to arrange those into a piece of music with combinators to play in parallel or in sequence.
+Thus, in the language, you create musical "contexts" by accreting bits of harmonic and rhythmic information in a short expression, and then to arrange those into a piece of music with combinators to play in parallel or in sequence.
 It also supports function-like blocks for abstracting and parameterizing repeated sequences.

 In that way, composition proceeds top-down, as opposed to bottom-up approaches of other musical languages I'd encountered, where you build up note-by-note.
 The idea, too, was